BitcoinDesign/Guide/guide/getting-started/visual-language.md

 <div class="image-gallery" markdown="1">

 {% include image.html
-   image = "/assets/images/guide/getting-started/visual-language/early-bitcoin-core-wallet.jpg"
+   image = "/assets/images/guide/getting-started/visual-language/early-bitcoin-wallet.jpg"
-   alt-text = "Screenshot of an early version of the Bitcoin Core application" caption = "The original logo in an early version of the Bitcoin Core wallet." width = 640 height = 300
+   alt-text = "Screenshot of an early version of the Bitcoin client" caption = "The original logo in an early version of the Bitcoin client." width = 640 height = 300
 %}